IBS Trigger Foods List Plus Some Amazing Alternatives

 This is one of the first steps I took when I was diagnosed with IBS and unfortunately determining the triggers was the most difficult task for me.

-I had little information on IBS or IBS trigger foods.
+I had little information on IBS or IBS trigger foods at the time and everything was one big guessing game.

-Here is the IBS trigger foods list I’ve put together based on personal experience and extensive research.
+Here is the IBS trigger foods list I’ve compiled based on personal experience and extensive, current research on the most common IBS triggers.

 For Quick Flare Up Relief, Try These!